Getting Your Wellness Started

 Career — are you happy?

-Relationships - with friends, family, coworkers, classmates, peers, etc.
+Relationships — with friends, family, coworkers, classmates, peers, etc., are they fulfilling or draining?

 Finances — assess the situation, how are you looking?